pitr/aoc/2024/README.md

 ## Day 22

 For performance reasons due to absence of native bitwise XOR in APL, next secret (`next`) operates on 24-bit binary representation of all numbers (`N`) at the same time.
 Last digits of buyers at every iteration are accumulated in `P`.
 Part 1 is the sum of the result of `next⍣2000`.
 For part 2, sequences of 4-wise reduction of differences are stored in `S`.
 Mask of first instance of each sequence per buyer is stored in `M`.
 Next price after each sequence per buyer is in `N`.
 The final calculation is the maximum of sums of `N` grouped by sequence.

+## Day 23

+`V` are vertices, `E` is an adjacency matrix of edges.
+Part 1 is BFS from vertices that start with "t" traversed to depth 3.
+Duplicates are removed after sorting each path (`∪{⍵[⍋⍵]}¨`).
+Part 2 is a super simple search that always chooses the first valid neighbour, and is started at each vertex.
+For both parts, the next neighbour is always chosen of those that are connected to all previous vertices.